stevengt/whatwhy/README.md

 optional arguments:
-  -h, --help            show this help message and exit --populate            Use this argument to split a single CSV file into multiple batch files.
+  -h, --help            show this help message and exit --populate            Use this argument to split a single CSV file into multiple batch files. (default: False) --process {preprocessing,wh-phrases,transfer,tokenize,tokenize-wh-phrases,consolidate}
-  --process {preprocessing,wh-phrases,transfer,tokenize,tokenize-wh-phrases,consolidate}
   -st {fs,s3,sqs}, --source-type {fs,s3,sqs}
   -sn SOURCE_NAME, --source-name SOURCE_NAME
-                        If using S3, use the format bucket-name/folder/name.
-  -dt {fs,s3,sqs}, --dest-type {fs,s3,sqs}
+                        If using S3, use the format bucket-name/folder/name. (default: None) -dt {fs,s3,sqs}, --dest-type {fs,s3,sqs}
   -dn DEST_NAME, --dest-name DEST_NAME
-                        If using S3, use the format bucket-name/folder/name.
+                        If using S3, use the format bucket-name/folder/name. (default: None) -d, --delete-when-complete
-  -d, --delete-when-complete
-                        Optional flag to delete batches from the source after processing them.
-  -bs BATCH_SIZE, --batch-size BATCH_SIZE
+                        Optional flag to delete batches from the source after processing them. (default: False) -bs BATCH_SIZE, --batch-size BATCH_SIZE
-                        The number of rows each CSV batch file should have if using the --populate flag.
+                        The number of rows each CSV batch file should have if using the --populate flag. (default: 1000) --aws-region AWS_REGION
-  --aws-region AWS_REGION
-                        Name of AWS region, if using SQS.
-  --id-col ID_COL       Name of the column to treat as an index containing
-                        unique identifiers for data rows.
+                        Name of AWS region, if using SQS. (default: us-east-1) --id-col ID_COL       Name of the column to treat as an index containing unique identifiers for data rows. (default: ID) --source-col SOURCE_COL
-  --source-col SOURCE_COL
-                        Name of the column to perform processing tasks on.
-  --dest-col DEST_COL   Name of the column to store results in after processing data.
-  --include-cols [INCLUDE_COLS [INCLUDE_COLS ...]]
+                        Name of the column to perform processing tasks on. (default: Preprocessed Text) --dest-col DEST_COL   Name of the column to store results in after processing data. (default: Processed Text) --include-cols [INCLUDE_COLS [INCLUDE_COLS ...]]
                         By default, only the ID and destination columns will be written to the destination.
-Use this argument to specify any additional columns to include.
+Use this argument to specify any additional columns to include. (default: None)
 ```

 To extract the WH phrases (who, what, when, where, why, how) from text,